 After days’ delay, the Torrey group arrived at the base in Jacksonville.
 At the same time, Roosevelt’s rough riders were charging up San Juan Hill in Cuba.
 Within a month, the war was over and Wyoming’s rough riders were still in Jacksonville having never been ordered to the front.

 Typhoid fever took its toll while the disappointed volunteers awaited their discharges.
 More than 30 men died of the disease—one newspaper report places the number as high as 50--before the unit was finally returned to Fort D. A. Russell and mustered out in late October 1898.

 Most of the cowboys, hunters, miners, ropers and blacksmiths who made up “Torrey’s Rough Riders” returned to their home towns.
 A year later in an elaborate ceremony, the victims of the train mishap, all of whom were from Wyoming, were reinterred in the Fort Russell cemetery.

-While Theodore Roosevelt was elected vice president and later became President after the death of William McKinley, Col. Jay Torrey returned to his ranch in the Big Horn Basin where he lived until about 1906.
+While Theodore Roosevelt was elected vice president and later became president after the death of William McKinley, Col. Jay Torrey returned to his ranch in the Big Horn Basin where he lived until about 1906.
 He sold his Wyoming interests that year and moved to Missouri.
 Although he was a very successful and prosperous farmer, he failed in an attempt to represent Missouri in the U. S. Senate.
 After a trip to Wyoming in 1920, he became ill and died Dec.
-4 at West Plains, Missouri.
+4 at West Plains, Mo.
 Roosevelt, the more famous rough rider, had died a year earlier.

 Editor’s note: The author originally published this article as one of his “Buffalo Bones” series, written for Wyoming newspapers in the 1980s while was working for the Wyoming State Archives and Historical Department.
 We’ve republished it here with special thanks.